shawnmckinney/LdapEntityManager/DESIGN.md

 ```

 This sample structure is compatible with inetorgperson in LDAP.
 It contains basic attributes like uid, cn, sn, description and userPassword.
-LEM models require both key and object_class which are used to define a Relative Distinquished Name (RDN) for the entry along with the physical data structure in LDAP.
+Requires a field named key which contains the physical attribute name of the Relative Distinquished Name (RDN).
+Requires a field named object_class which contains the LDAP objectClass attribute name.
 Any LDAP data entry is supported.
 Users, Groups, Organizational Units, etc.